-In a few short years, Warframe has evolved from just a few planets and missions to a sprawling loot-shooter, with over 50 different warframes and more than 300 weapons.
-Each one sports a customization with hundreds of choices to customize stats and abilities.
-That makes picking a single “best build” for pretty difficult.
+In a few short years, Warframe has evolved from just a few planets and missions to a sprawling loot-shooter, with over 44 different Warframes (plus Prime variants) and hundreds of weapons.
+Each one can be customized to fit various roles and functions.
+That makes picking a single “best build” pretty difficult.

 Count on Rhino to make a game about space ninjas seem almost boring.
 His straightforward ability set and tanky disposition make him an excellent choice for missions where you don’t want to worry about dying, or even consider it as a possibility.